• Skip to primary navigation

 • The batter comes together in moments, baking up a dream so it is ready, iced and on your fork before you can change your mind about having an afternoon slice of cake.

-• Makes the most of courgette (zucchini) season for all of us veggie lovers.
+• Tasty way to make the most of courgette (zucchini) season for all of us veggie lovers.

 • Carefully spiced with a touch of cinnamon, ginger and nutmeg.